bbetos/dbt_Testing/README.md

 # dbt_Testing
-Testing the use of dbt tool
+Testing the use of dbt tool connecting to Snowflake